ProsiaLAB/suitesparse/README.md

-# umfpack
+# suitesparse

-A subset of safe UMFPACK bindings for Rust.
+A subset of safe bindings to the [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse/) library for Rust.